 Acceptance letters are mailed shortly following the application deadlines in January, and May.
 Highly qualified students may recieve early action decisions if completed applications are recieved by November 30th, the previous year.

 Credits from other institutions are generally not accepted for transfer due to the unique content and nature of the Biblical Counseling courses.
 However, some courses from other theological institutions may transfer with minimal additional coursework.
 Eligibility for transfer credits is only determined through the transcript review step of the application process.

 The Master's College is authorized under Federal law to enroll nonimmigrant alien students.
 Students from abroad are welcome, provided they meet the admission requirements of the College.
+For applicants, for whom English is a second language, a minimum score of 100 is required on the TOEFL exam in order to be considered for admission.
 While all classroom instruction is conducted in English, the administration, faculty and staff attempt to be sensitive to the needs of our international students.
 As foreign students' legal needs are different from those of U.S. citizens, there are additional requirements.
 Foreign students are urged to contact the Office of International Student Advancement to obtain the appropriate information.